apenlor/apenlor.github.io/_posts/2023-02-23-contract-testing-workflows.md

 ## Consumer \- Deployment with impact on provider

 This case is pretty similar to the [initial base case](#first-execution---consumer-driven).
-Actually, we will not include a diagram in this section, because is exactly the same.
+Actually, I will not include a diagram in this section, because is exactly the same.
 The consumer has created a new contract version, different from the ones already validated in PactFlow.
 And furthermore, the new contract version is not compatible with the provider versions currently deployed. **The deployment of the new consumer version will be blocked until we have a compatible provider version.**

 The moment the new compatible provider version is available (and deployed), our consumer will be free to deploy.
 Keep in mind that even though the diagram shows this process as sequential, there could be days or even weeks before moving forward. **The teams are working asynchronously.** The good point is that PactFlow enables us even to automatically trigger the notification webhook to the consumer once the compatible provider version is available without requiring any human intervention.